The North Dakota Highway Patrol offers a competitive salary and excellent benefit package.

 Employees assigned a regular day off on the above holidays are generally provided an alternate day off.

-At the discretion of the division commander, employees assigned to work a regular shift on the above holidays may receive either overtime at the rate of 1.5 times hourly salary or comp time at the rate of 1.5 hours for each hour worked.
+At the discretion of the division commander, employees assigned to work a regular shift on holidays may receive overtime at the rate of 1.5 times hourly salary or comp time at the rate of 1.5 hours for each hour worked.

 The department pays the premium for family health insurance coverage.